karpusa/heroku-react-starter-kit/README.md

 * react-addons-perf
 * eslint with support react and ES7
 * prepared structure less styles files with support css-modules

+## Routing

+This is the new solution with react-router 4 beta 7, it use Switch component of react router [Read Docs](https://github.com/ReactTraining/react-router/tree/v4/packages/react-router/docs/api)

 ## Demo